newrelic/fluent-bit-package/ansible/provision-and-execute-tests/roles/install_nr_fluent_bit_output/README.md

 Role Name
 =========

-This roles maks the infra agent use a specific version (plugin_arch) of the NR FB output plugin.
+This roles makes the infra agent use a specific version (plugin_arch) of the NR FB output plugin.

 Role Variables
 --------------